-This fact sheet helps you to know what’s ‘normal’ and what you can expect to happen if you or your child develops Strep A or Scarlet Fever.
+This fact sheet helps you to know what’s ‘normal’ and what you can expect to happen if you or a child develops Strep A or Scarlet Fever.
 It also tells you when you should become concerned and seek medical advice from a health professional.

 Useful facts